devjgm/papers/cpp_civil_time.md

 The Civil Time Library provides the `prev_weekday()` and `next_weekday()` functions for navigating a calendar by the day of the week.
 Both functions accept a `civil_day` argument as well as the desired `weekday`.
-They both return a different `civil_day` that falls on the given `weekday`, even if the argument was already on the requested weekday.
+They both return a strictly different `civil_day` that falls on the given `weekday`, even if the argument was already on the requested weekday.

 ```cpp
 //     August 2015